-During the first five weeks of instruction, the student may withdraw from a course without receiving a WP or WF.
+During the first five weeks of instruction, students who withdraw from a course will receive a WI.
 After the first five weeks of instruction, the instructor will submit a grade of WP or WF.
 In either case, zero credits will be earned.
 A WP will not be calculated in the grade point average, but a WF will be calculated in the grade point average as a 0.0.
+Students may not withdraw from classes after nine weeks of instruction have been completed.
 In cases of catastrophic illness or other exceptional circumstances, the student should see the Vice President of Academic Affairs.